V-Sekai/manuals/decisions/20230813-mixer-broadcaster-into-membrane-framework.md

 ## Negative Consequences

 Rewriting the code will require time and resources.
-There may also be a learning curve for developers who are not familiar with Elixir and the Membrane Framework.
+There may also be a learning curve for developers who are not familiar with Elixir, the Membrane Framework, and the Khepri database library.

 ## Prospects for the Future